DETAILED ACTION

 Claims 1, 2, 3, 5, and 6 are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by, or under 35 U.S.C.
 103 as obvious over Takanohashi (JP2022027158A, published February 10, 2022).

 Takanohashi teaches (Fig. 2) an injection molding machine comprising a first cylinder (10) to which a molding material is inherently supplied.
-Takanohashi teaches a first injection member (12) provided in the first cylinder (10), the first injection member being configured to advance and retract (Figs. 4-6).
+Takanohashi teaches a first injection member (12) provided in the first cylinder (10) (Figs. 4-6).
+Takanohashi teaches a first motor (16) configured to advance and retract the first injection member.
 Takanohashi teaches (Fig. 2) a second cylinder (20) to which the molding material extruded from the first cylinder is supplied (Fig. 4, arrow in 75).
-Takanohashi teaches a second injection member (22) provided in the second cylinder (20), the second injection member being configured to advance and retract (Figs. 4-6).
+Takanohashi teaches a second injection member (22) provided in the second cylinder (20) (Figs. 4-6).
+Takanohashi teaches a second motor (26) configured to advance and retract the second injection member.
 Takanohashi teaches a control device (80) that would inherently contain, or obviously be provided with, control circuitry configured to control operations of the first injection member and the second injection member.
-The Takanohashi controller controls a measuring step for supplying the molding material to the second cylinder by advancing the first injection member (Fig. 4, arrow on 12), and wherein the circuitry retracts the second injection member in accordance with the advancing of the first injection member in the measuring step (Fig. 4, arrow on 22).
+The Takanohashi controller controls a measuring step for supplying the molding material to the second cylinder by driving/advancing the first injection member (Fig. 4, arrow on 12) with the first motor (16), and wherein the circuitry drives/retracts the second injection member in accordance with the advancing of the first injection member in the measuring step (Fig. 4, arrow on 22) with the second motor.

-As to claim 2, Takanohashi provides a control device (80) (inherently or obviously including circuitry) that retracts the second injection member as the first injection member is advanced in the measuring step (Fig. 4, for example).
+As to claim 2, Takanohashi provides a control device (80) (inherently or obviously including circuitry) that would drive/retract the second injection member as the first injection member is advanced in the measuring step (Fig. 4, for example).

-As to claim 3, Takanohashi teaches an injection molding machine with a control device (80) (inherently or obviously including circuitry) which stops retracting the second injection member in accordance with the first injection member stopping advancing in the measuring step (“second plunger 22 retracts to a predetermined position”).
+As to claim 3, Takanohashi teaches an injection molding machine with a control device (80) (inherently or obviously including circuitry) which would stop driving/retracting the second injection member in accordance with the first injection member stopping advancing in the measuring step (“second plunger 22 retracts to a predetermined position”).

 As to claim 5, Takanohashi teaches an injection molding machine wherein the first cylinder is configured to supply the molding material to an internal space of the first cylinder from a front side (74) of the first cylinder to accumulate the molding material in the front side of the first injection member, and configured to discharge the molding material from the front side of the first cylinder (74) by advancing the first injection member.
 Takanohashi’s second cylinder (20) is configured to supply the molding material to an internal space of the second cylinder from a front side of the second cylinder (54) to accumulate the molding material in the front side of the second injection member, and configured to discharge the molding material from the front side of the second cylinder by advancing the second injection member (Fig. 6).